-To properly assess the effectiveness of any wildlife crossing structure of any dimension, the ecological role of wildlife structures must first be defined (Clevenger, 2005).
-While ambitious, the goal of highway mitigation programs should be to decrease the negative ecological effects of the roadway, improve wildlife population viability, and reduce the risk of local wildlife extinction (Van der Grift et al., 2013).
-However, studies that directly demonstrate wildlife crossing structures increase the relative population viability of wildlife are scarce and have not been performed for large terrestrial mammals (van der Ree et al., 2007; van der Ree et al., 2009).
-Changes in population viability are difficult to measure/model (van der Grift et al., 2013); so many studies instead rely upon two related metrics of wildlife crossings structure success: namely, the surrounding reduction of wildlife mortality as a result of fencing that excludes wildlife from the roadway (Huijser et al., 2009; 2016, Rytwinski et al., 2016) and, the ability of the structure to promote roadway permeability and dispersal between subpopulations on either side of the road (Kusak et al., 2009; McKinney & Smith, 2007; Sawaya et al., 2013; Sawaya et al., 2014).
+To properly assess the effectiveness of a wildlife crossing structure, the ecological role of wildlife structures must first be defined (Clevenger, 2005).
+While ambitious, the goal of highway mitigation programs should be to decrease the negative ecological effects of the roadway, improve wildlife population viability, and support the viability of local wildlife populations (Van der Grift et al., 2013).
+However, studies that directly demonstrate wildlife crossing structures increase the population viability of wildlife are scarce and have not been performed for large terrestrial mammals (van der Ree et al., 2007; van der Ree et al., 2009).
+Changes in population viability are difficult to measure/model (van der Grift et al., 2013); so many studies instead rely upon two related metrics of wildlife crossings structure success: namely, the surrounding reduction of wildlife mortality as a result of fencing that excludes wildlife from collisions on the roadway (Huijser et al., 2009; 2016, Rytwinski et al., 2016) and, the ability of the structure to promote roadway permeability and dispersal between subpopulations on either side of the road (i.e., successful crossings, Kusak et al., 2009; McKinney & Smith, 2007; Sawaya et al., 2013; Sawaya et al., 2014).

-For the purposes of this study, we concentrate on the ability of the wildlife overpasses to reduce the barrier effect of the road through migrations over the roadway.
+For the purposes of this study, we concentrate on the ability of the wildlife overpasses to reduce the barrier effect of the road through movement over the roadway.
 While other studies have measured overpass effectiveness in terms of demographic and genetic connectivity (Sawaya et al., 2013, Sawaya et al., 2014; Ford et al., 2017) or percent of successful crossings (Dennebom et al., 2021), our study amasses wildlife crossing rates for wildlife overpasses in western North America.
-Wildlife crossing rates are the most commonly used wildlife overpass effectiveness metric (Van der Grift et al., 2013) and provide evidence of road way permeability and overpass use.
-Road ecologists have called for enhanced experiential design to increase the inferential strength of overpass effectiveness studies (van der Grift et al., 2013; Rytwinski et al., 2015).
-For example, if wildlife crossing rates are standardized to surrounding wildlife densities, stronger inferences of overpass effectiveness between different structures in different locations can be made.
-The majority of existing scientific studies and data however, have yet to fully employ the BACI (Before-After-Control-Impact) design and often simply report the number of wildlife crossings.
-Despite weak inferential strengths and lacking data, road agencies demand evidence-based decisions when planning construction of wildlife overpasses.
-As a result, researchers must fully utilize existing data while acknowledging potential limitations and weak inferential strengths.
+Wildlife crossing rates are the most commonly used wildlife overpass effectiveness metric (Van der Grift et al., 2013) and provide evidence of road way permeability and overpass use, although can be be difficult to compare between areas with differing abundance of wildlife.
+Consequently, we sought to answer the following questions 1) can we gather sufficient crossing data from state and provincial agencies to crossing rates in relation to to overpass dimensions? and, 2) building off the results from this review and lessons learned in analysing the crossing data, can we recommend sampling designs that could help measure structure effectiveness in the future?
+Road agencies are increasingly in need of evidence to support the design and construction of wildlife overpasses.

 Ultimately, this study is designed to help inform road ecologists and transportation agencies as they design wildlife overpasses.
 First, we created a global inventory of wildlife overpasses to understand how wide overpasses have been built, and to what extent these widths adhere to expert guidelines.
 Next, we performed an analysis of overpass effectiveness in relation to width for various structures in northwestern North America.
-In summarizing overpass widths, guideline compliance, and performance, we present recommendations for the optimal width of wildlife overpasses.
+In summarizing overpass widths, guideline compliance, and performance, we present the current evidence for the optimal width of wildlife overpasses and suggest a robust monitoring approach to assess their effectiveness in the future.

 2.0 Methods